SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/tehtris_edr.md

 ## Overview

 Tehtris EDR is a security product to monitor, detect and mitigate threats on endpoints.
-It reduces the attack surface and prevent attacks.
+It reduces the attack surface and prevents attacks.

 This setup guide shows how to forward events produced by Tehtris EDR to SEKOIA.IO.